The following information about our committees is excerpted from the MNPA bylaws.

 Section 3.
 The Legislative Committee shall be responsible for knowledge of current legislation, studying the needs for legislative action, studying proposed legislation at local, state, and national levels and submitting any legislative proposals to the Maine State Nurse Practitioner Association.
 This committee shall keep the membership aware of current legislation and foster membership participation.

 Section 4.
 The Public Relations and Membership Committee shall be responsible for the development and implementation of marketing and public relations plans to promote the role of the nurse practitioner to consumers, other health providers, agencies, businesses, legislators, and educators.
 The Committee will plan, initiate and coordinate recruitment and renewal efforts. (amended name and committee duties; adopted 4/27/17)

 Section 5.
 Ad Hoc Committees

 The Board of Directors may appoint Ad Hoc Committees as they deem necessary in order to achieve the organization’s goal.

 MNPA's Professional Development Committee provides continuing education opportunities for its membership, typically a smaller conference in the spring and a larger, multi-day conference in the fall.
 Click here to send feedback/ share ideas with the Professional Development Committee.

 MNPA's Legislative Committee works with the organization's lobbyist to advocate for issues impacting Nurse Practitioners in Maine.
-Click here to send feedback/ share ideas with the Legislative Committee or members can log in to our legislative forum.
+Click here to send feedback/ share ideas with the Legislative Committee.

 Public Relations and Membership Committee